How to Write a Feature Article That Stands Out

 Everyone tells you to write a strong lead.
 Almost nobody tells you that feature articles use fundamentally different leads than other types of writing.

-The anecdotal lead drops you into a specific moment with a specific person.
+• The anecdotal lead drops you into a specific moment with a specific person.
 “Maria Chen was 14 minutes into her shift at the call center when the screen went dark.”
 You’re immediately asking: what happened next?
 Who is Maria?
-The Ohio State guide on feature leads describes the anecdotal lead as one that “unfolds slowly, luring the reader in with a descriptive narrative that focuses on a specific minor aspect of the story.”
+The Ohio State guide describes the anecdotal lead as one that “unfolds slowly, luring the reader in with a descriptive narrative that focuses on a specific minor aspect of the story.”

-The descriptive/scene-setting lead paints a picture of a place or situation.
+• The descriptive/scene-setting lead paints a picture of a place or situation.
 “The waiting room smelled like floor wax and instant coffee.
 Seventeen people sat in plastic chairs arranged in a semicircle, none of them making eye contact.”
 You’re not sure what the story is yet, but you’re there.

 Writing for the 20% reality (because your reader is scanning)

-This reality demands a writing strategy I think of as “every paragraph is page one.”
-It means:
+This demands a writing strategy I call “every paragraph is page one”:

-Every single paragraph should make sense if a reader skips directly to it.
-No paragraph should depend on the one above it for the reader to understand what’s being said.
-Name your subjects.
-Restate your context.
-Don’t use “this” or “that” to refer back to something three paragraphs earlier, because a scanning reader will land in the middle of your piece and have no idea what “this” refers to.
+• Name your subjects.
+Restate context.
+Don’t use “this” or “that” to refer back to something three paragraphs earlier - a scanning reader will have no idea what “this” means.

 The three mistakes that make editors stop reading